LidkeLab/smite/MATLAB/examples/README.txt

 G indicates a GPU is used.

 SMITE code templates requiring user-supplied data:
-   Example_Publish		generate results for a microscope experiment Example_Publish_generic	as above for multiple directories of data Example_SMLM_Basic		demonstrate basic SMLM functionality Example_SMLM_script		example of SMLM analysis hierBaGoL_wrapper		wrapper used to call BaGoL routines plotROIDriver                plot dot, Gaussian or circle images of ROIs simplePairCorr               step-by-step script to choose 2-label ROIs & do
+   Example_plotROIDriver        plot dot, Gaussian or circle images of ROIs Example_Publish		generate results for a microscope experiment Example_Publish_generic	as above for multiple directories of data Example_SMLM_Basic		demonstrate basic SMLM functionality Example_SMLM_script		example of SMLM analysis hierBaGoL_wrapper		wrapper used to call BaGoL routines simplePairCorr               step-by-step script to choose 2-label ROIs & do
                                 various analyses for ROIs separate or combined simpleROIcluster             step-by-step script to choose ROIs, cluster and